 Next Steps and Setting Practice Objectives

-Watch this final video from Litchdon Medical Practice to follow their discussion about the next steps that a GP practice can take to establish practice objectives and conduct their own audit or benchmarking exercise.
+Watch this final video from Litchdon Medical Practice to follow their discussion about the next steps that a clinician practice can take to establish practice objectives and conduct their own audit or benchmarking exercise.

 © BSAC & PHE TARGET